You can use Qnaires to automatically populate parts of an encounter note with patient-reported information.

 📌 Note: When you insert a bullet point, a line break is automatically added, indicated by the code </li>

-You can use the following tags when setting up natural language
+You can use the following variables when setting up natural language

-To add Male or Female pronouns add the tags when setting up natural language.
+To add Male or Female pronouns add these variables when setting up natural language.